Opsgenie: Alerts, Fundamentals, and Best Practices

 - Graylog—enables you to collect and manage your logs.
 You can use it to analyze data from across your sources and visualize reports on an intuitive UI.

 If you are using Opsgenie to notify multiple users of single alerts, such as through on-call schedules, you should streamline your escalation process.
-The simplest way to do this is with the Central Notification Template (CNT), which enables you to notify according to roles.
-However, keep in mind that you can only apply one CNT to each role and users cannot modify their personal notification rules.
+The simplest way to do this is with the Central Notification Template (CNT), enabling you to notify according to roles.
+However, keep in mind that you can only apply one CNT to each role, and users cannot modify their personal notification rules.

 Continuously monitoring the operation of software services is a fundamental part of both DevOps culture and of software engineering in general.
 Choosing the right monitoring tools for the job, and keeping the monitoring pipeline up-to-date with the software and infrastructure landscape, will build a foundation allowing you to provide stable and reliable software services.